How Do I Delete Revisions From Configurations Stored in The Lasernet Config Server Database?

 Article summary

-You can delete old commits and revisions from the Lasernet Config Database as part of your housekeeping routine.
+You can delete old configuration revisions from the Lasernet Config Server database as part of your housekeeping routine.

-We recommend reducing the size of the database by removing old revisions, particularly if it takes a long time to read your configuration in Lasernet Developer, and the software frequently times out before it is fully loaded.
+We recommend reducing the size of the database by removing old revisions, particularly if it takes a long time to read your configuration in Lasernet Developer, or if the software frequently times out before it fully loads.

 Warning

-This is more likely to affect your User Acceptance Testing (UAT) or Development (DEV) instances where you are editing forms and modules on a regular basis, especially if you have Grab Mode on constantly.
+This is more likely to affect your User Acceptance Testing (UAT) or Development (DEV) instances where you are editing forms and modules regularly, especially if you have grab mode on constantly.
 To mitigate, click Patch when testing any changes on the Developer, and only click Commit and Deploy when you are moving the build to the Production server.

 LocalDB

-1. Click the Services icon in the Windows Start menu and then stop the Lasernet Config service.
+1. Click the Services icon in the Windows Start menu.
+In the Windows Services window, stop the Lasernet Config service.

 2. Start the Windows Task Manager, right-click sqlservr.exe, then click End task.